22 Apr 5 Reasons to Choose LGBT Holidays in Copper Harbor, Michigan

 What’s more, Copper Harbor is an LGBT travel friendly community.
 It is the perfect escape spot, and is one of the top gay vacation destinations in Michigan, perfect for couples looking to reconnect on a romantic get-a-away or adventure.
 And whether out on a sea kayaking tour or traversing the trails, you’ll get to know your guides and fellow travelers well because of the smaller group sizes that help to maintain an intimate and quality experience.
 It’s no wonder that ⅓ of Keweenaw Adventure Company customers come back year after year!

-Additionally, all of Copper Harbor’s motels, resorts, campgrounds (with the exception of Fort Wilkins State Park), shops and attractions are Mom and Pop owned and operated, served up with a slice of genuine U.P. hospitality.
+Additionally, Copper Harbor’s motels, resorts, campgrounds, shops and attractions are Mom and Pop owned and operated, served up with a slice of genuine U.P. hospitality.

 3. Sense of Adventure for LGBT Holidays